mikimer/LoRa/README.md

 # Overview
 ###This project allows you to quickly try LoRa communications.
 **LoRa** is an exciting new technology for communicating at **Lo**ng **Ra**nge, low power, and low cost.
-This project sends data from an Arduino Uno and a [Multitech mDot LoRa node](http://www.multitech.com/models/94557148LF) to the [Senet LoRa network](https://app.senetco.com/senetdev/login.aspx).
-Senet's JSON data payloads are converted by [Zapier](https://zapier.com) into data rows in a Google Spreadsheet.
+This project uses an Arduino Uno and a [Multitech mDot LoRa node](http://www.multitech.com/models/94557148LF) to send data to the [Senet LoRa network](https://app.senetco.com/senetdev/login.aspx).
+Senet provides the gateways to receive the LoRa signal; [Zapier](https://zapier.com) and  Google Spreadsheets provide the rest of the software.

 This project should take about an hour to complete, once you have the hardware.